jonleopard/dotfiles/colors/README.md

 # colors

-I'm using base16 to handle colors.
-Base16-shell enables you to change your colorscheme via the commandline.
+I'm using `base16` to handle colors. `base16-shell` enables you to change your colorscheme via the commandline.
 Your colorscheme will be the same across your development environment.
-This is very nice convienent.
-The Vim plugin Lightline is the only place you will need to manaully change the colorscheme.
+Lightline and fzf are the only two places you'll need to update your colorschemes manually.

-So, base16 is being used for:
+So, `base16` is being used for:
 - Shell
 - Vim (as well as lightline)
 - Tmux
+- fzf

-### Install base16-shell
+### Install base16-shell and color repos
 I use my own forks since I am constantly pulling in and building the new themes that get added to the base16 repos.

-TODO - Add this to the setup script...
+Once you have `base16-shell` installed, just run `base16_` + `TAB` for a list of available colorschemes.

 ```
 git clone https://github.com/jonleopard/base16-shell.git ~/.config/base16-shell
 ```

+#### Todo
+- Add this to the setup script
+- Automate the process of pulling in/updating new base16 themes.
+I'm using [base16-builder-go](https://github.com/belak/base16-builder-go)

-Links:
+#### Links:
 - [base16](https://github.com/chriskempson/base16)
 - [base16-shell](https://github.com/jonleopard/base16-shell)
 - [base16-vim](https://github.com/jonleopard/base16-vim)